-The governing body challenges the school and its members to secure necessary provision for any pupil identified as having special educational needs.
+The governing body challenges the school and it's members to secure necessary provision for any pupil identified as having special educational needs.
 They ask probing questions, through termly meetings between the SENCO and Governor for SEN as well as at termly Curriculum Committee meetings.
-These ensure that teachers are aware of the importance of providing for these children and that fund and resources are used effectively.
+These ensure that teachers are aware of the importance of providing for these children and that funds and resources are used effectively.

-The governing body has decided that children with special educational needs will be admitted to the school in line with the school's agreed admissions policy.
+The Governing Body has decided that children with special educational needs will be admitted to the school in line with the school's agreed admissions policy.

-The Governing Body reviews this policy annually and considers any amendments in light of the annual review findings.
-The Headteacher reports the outcome of the review to the full governing body.
+The Governing Body reviews this policy annually and considers any amendments in light of the reviews by the SEND governor, reported to the full governing body, informed by termly meetings with SENCO.